-Like any human activity, the practice of critical thinking requires several assumptions to make sense.
-For people who don't share the assumptions, the whole process can be experienced as confusing or nonsensical.
+Assumptions are beliefs or ideas that are believed to be true without proof or evidence and are used to support reasoning.
+This lack of verification can create bias when thinking critically.
+Like any human activity, the practice of critical thinking requires several basic assumptions to make sense.
+For people who don't share these assumptions, the whole process can be experienced as confusing or nonsensical.
 Here is a partial list of assumptions that sometimes cause trouble for people new to critical thinking.

-- Critical thinking (CT) is evaluative.
+1. Critical thinking (CT) is evaluative.
 An evaluation is a statement that compares what is the case to a standard about how things should be.
 CT requires people to make lots of judgments about good and bad, right and wrong, what we should or shouldn't do.
 The standard of evaluation used in critical thinking for reasoning is reliability.
-Good reasoning is reliable, and bad reasoning is unreliable. - 2.
-In CT, reasoning implies evaluation, both individual ("You should recycle your aluminum!") and collective ("We should abolish the death penalty!").
-Each statement can be supported by reasons, and the reasons can be evaluated as better or worse.
+Good reasoning is reliable, and bad reasoning is unreliable.